RC1242RC/RC1242RC.github.io/content/en/documentation/code/ColliderBit_development/Files/postprocessor__1_80_80_2postprocessor__object_8cpp.md

          #endif
       }

-      void PPDriver::check_settings()
+      /// Check postprocessor settings for consistency and general validity void PPDriver::check_settings()
       {
          new_params = all_params; // Parameters not present in the input file; to be deduced here.
 Start from everything and cut out those in the input file.